 Breast Lift Houston

-Mastopexy surgery is an outpatient procedure.
-A general anesthesia is used for this surgery.
-The actual surgical time will vary with the amount of surgery necessary for each patient.
+Mastopexy surgery is an outpatient procedure and general anesthesia is used for the surgery.
+The actual surgical time will vary based on the amount of surgery necessary for each patient.
 Breast lift surgery generally takes about 2 hours.

 IDEAL BREAST LIFT CANDIDATES

 A breast lift may be required for more than just aging women.
-If you have just given birth, lost a lot of weight quickly from a new diet plan, or simply aren’t pleased with the limp appearance of your breasts, you should consider a breast lift.
-A breast lift is an exceptional method of breast enhancement for women whose breasts aren’t as perky as they would like them to be.
+If you have just given birth, lost a lot of weight quickly from a new diet plan, or simply are displeased with the limp appearance of your breasts, you should consider a breast lift.
+A mastopexy is an exceptional method of breast enhancement for women whose breasts aren’t as perky as they would like them to be.

 It’s important to also have realistic expectations about the results of the procedure.
 Every woman is different, and there’s no one-size-fits-all approach.
-Your results won’t be an exact replication of someone else’s, but they can still look spectacular.
+Your results will be personalized to suit your aesthetic needs and should look spectacular.